-Utility locating services are a necessary step when preparing for any construction project, because they make construction safer and more efficient.
+Utility locating services is a necessary step when preparing for any construction project because they make construction safer and more efficient.
 Ground penetrating radar is a highly effective method that lets you know about any features below ground, from utility lines to septic tanks.

 What Is GPR?